 Delphine was the beloved Mom and Grandma to many-her doors always open and always plenty of food to go around, even if she had been out in the field or pasture all day.
 This incredible woman even obtained her pilots license in the early 60’s.

 Delphine was preceded in death by her parents Cecil and Anne Mines; two brothers, Billie and Kyle Mines; brother-in-law Harold Carswell; sister-in-law, Marylyn Mines; and a great-great grandson, Dreyk Watson.

 Those left to celebrate her life include her five children; Robert (Gloriann) Spencer, Roderick (Deborah) Spencer, Vicky (Arlie) Nelson, and Tami Thomas, all of Culbertson, and Kendra (Robb) Watson of Red Cloud, NE; brother Keith Mines of McPherson, KS; sister Patricia Carswell of Osborne, KS; 15 grandchildren, 38 great grandchildren; 1 great-great grandchild; and numerous nieces, nephews and extended family members.

 Please join the family in a celebration of Delphine’s life that with be held on October 5, 2019 from 1 - 3PM at Marlene’s Kitchen, 71255 US Highway 83, McCook.

 Memorial Contributions, in lieu of flowers, are suggested to the Red Willow County 4-H, 1400 West 5th Street, Suite 2, McCook, NE 69001.

-To send flowers to Delphine's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Delphine Nila Spencer, please visit our floral store.